 Better Bone Health

-Believe it or not, dandelions are more than just floral ornaments for your centerpiece.
-Dandelions are known to be rich in calcium including anti-oxidants such as Vitamin C and Luteolin that play a huge role in protecting the bones from age related damage.
+Believe it or not, dandelion are more than just floral ornaments for your centerpiece.
+Dandelion are known to be rich in calcium including anti-oxidants such as Vitamin C and Luteolin that play a huge role in protecting the bones from age related damage.

 Increased Weight Loss